 The very existence of Mass Local Food depends entirely on the generous contributions of time, energy, and creativity that our volunteers offer.
 Currently, the co-op has no paid staff.
 The faces of our volunteers are most visible on Distribution Day, when they arrive in Gardner facility to sort or transport orders or at the various pickup sites to serve our customers.
 Volunteers may change from month to month, but if you come to one of the sites on a regular basis, you’re likely to see some familiar faces.
 We encourage you to introduce yourself!

-We also have several volunteers who work behind the scenes—those you may not see as regularly—if at all—but who work hard to make our communication and general Web presence a pleasant experience.
+We also have several volunteers who have worked hard, usually behind the scenes, to make our communication and general Web presence a pleasant experience.

 Ben Witte, Webmaster

 We owe our exciting new look to the creative talents and technical skills of Ben Witte, who rebuilt our website amid his coursework at the University of Vermont.
 While working toward a bachelor’s degree in Computer Science, Ben began learning the ins and outs of web design as a self-taught side project.
 His learning opportunities have come through his volunteer work of rebuilding and improving websites for socially responsible organizations.